ISCHEMIC STROKE / ETIOLOGY

 • focal cerebral arteriopathy (FCA) was originally referred to as transient cerebral arteriopathy (TCA)

-• TCA was defined as a monophasic disease leading to unilateral intracranial stenosis (usually the distal ICA segment, M1, or A1 segments)
+• TCA was defined as a monophasic disease leading to unilateral intracranial stenosis (typically involving the distal ICA segment, M1, or A1 segments)

-• follow-up vascular imaging may reveal progression or bilateral involvement (which excludes TCA); therefore, the name TCA has been replaced by FCA
+• however, follow-up vascular imaging may reveal progression or bilateral involvement (which excludes TCA), therefore, the name TCA has been replaced by FCA

-• FCA is a radiologic entity with a heterogeneous etiology; it is one of the most common causes of stroke in children (up to 50%) [Rosa, 2015]
+• FCA is a radiological entity with a heterogeneous etiology; it is one of the most common causes of stroke in children (up to 50%) [Rosa, 2015]

 Etiology